 It is believed that the disease is based on a problem of the immune system, leading to an inflammatory reaction to the living bacteria in the intestines.
-Recent studies from Canada suggest that low vitamin D
+Recent studies from Canada suggest that low vitamin D level, which is important for the immune system, the risk of Crohn's disease increased.

-to two, associated with Crohn's disease genes.
+The researchers investigated the effects of vitamin D to two, associated with Crohn's disease genes.
 The beta-defensin-2 gene is important for the production of antimicrobial substances, while the NOD2 gene stimulates the immune system to detect intruders.

 During the study, the researchers discovered that the patient is a lack of or ineffective NOD2 gene (which in Crohn's disease is often the case) has difficulty to fight invaders in the intestinal tract.
-They noted also that
+They noted also that vitamin D has the important function of the genes to make and reduce the risk of Crohn's disease may possibly.

 The scientists completed their analysis by saying: "For the siblings of patients with Crohn's disease who have not yet developed the disease, it is advisable to make sure they have enough vitamin D."